Jean Hugard

-Jean Hugard (4 December 1871 - 14 August 1959) was an Australian professional magician.
+Jean Hugard (4 December 1871 – 14 August 1959) was an Australian professional magician and author, often co-writing with Frederick Braue.
+Among his better known works are the books The Royal Road to Card Magic, Encyclopedia of Card Tricks, and Expert Card Technique.

 History

 Hugard was born John Gerard Rodney Boyce in Toowoomba, Queensland, Australia, the third son of John Alexander Boyce and Anne Brown.
 Educated at Toowoomba Grammar School, later he joined the staff of the Queensland National bank.
 After a late start and from a completely non-theatrical background he rose to become one of the world's great stage magicians, often dubbed the Dean of Magicians, and the last of a trio (Robert-Houdin, Hoffman, Hugard) of famed authors on the art of legerdemain.

-Over the course of his life he performed as Oscar Kellmann, Chin Sun Loo, Ching Ling Foo, and Jean Hugarde.
-He was inspired in 1880 seeing a Haselmayer show.
+Over the course of his life, he performed as Oscar Kellmann, Chin Sun Loo, Ching Ling Foo, and Jean Hugarde.
+He was inspired in 1880 by seeing a Haselmayer show.
 He eventually began his professional career in 1896.

-In 1898 Gerard left the bank, and with several partners founded Burketown's Endeavour Meatworks (producing tinned beef) to solve the problem of getting Gulf Country cattle to market.
+In 1898, Gerard left the bank, and with several partners founded Burketown's Endeavour Meatworks (producing tinned beef) to solve the problem of getting Gulf Country cattle to market.
 The venture was a roaring success for several years, however drought, economic recession and some lack of expertise in the art of tinning ruined the meatworks venture, and Gerard returned to Toowoomba to a series of temporary jobs, including a stint as secretary of the Toowoomba General Hospital.
 In that capacity he organised entertainments to raise funds, including himself on the bill as an increasingly expert conjurer.

-Finally he deserted his wife and family in 1912, and in 1915 he moved to the US and worked in vaudeville from 1916 until 1918.
+He left his wife, Margaret Annie Griffiths, and at least two sons, Leslie and Colin, to move to the U.S. in 1916.
+He worked in vaudeville from 1916 until 1918.
 One of his feature attractions then was "Birth of the Sea Nymph."